 Some organisations use children and youth panels.
 You will want to be able to prepare for this and ensure you have answers and examples that children and young people can relate to.
 It will also give you the opportunity to show your ability to engage a range of service users, which is a skill needed within social work.

 The interview format is also important to know.
-Most interviews these days consist of a face to face panel interview, and then some form of activity, such as a written exercise, or a presentation.
+Most interviews these days consist of a face-to-face panel interview (conducted virtually, if necessary), and then some form of activity, such as a written exercise, or a presentation.
 Again, if you are not clear, seek clarification from HR on what format the interview will take.
 It shows employers that you are serious about the interview, keeps the organisation accountable to the interviewees and ensures that the process is fair.

 Researching the interview panel

 In the days of LinkedIn and social media, most managers or organisations have a social media presence.
 There is no harm in reviewing anyone on the interview panel and their employment history.

 If you cannot find any of the interview panel on the internet, you can look at the employer’s website to give you a better understanding of the day-to-day functioning of the organisation and exactly what role you are applying for.

 During the interview, it is always acceptable to ask questions at the end and seek clarification, perhaps on the roles of the interviewers and how you might be interacting with them if you were successful in your role.

 Researching the organisation